-I live in Gmail.
-I sort of have to if I want to keep up with contacts, vet the latest Chrome OS commits, follow up on bug reports, and ensure that a beady eye is kept on the handy tips you folks send in every day.
+I live in Gmail I have to if I want to keep up with contacts, check the latest Chrome OS commits, follow up on bug reports, read the handy tips you folks send in every day!

-It’s a lot of information to digest.
-Helping me stay on top of it all is Gmail’s desktop notifications.
+But that’s a lot of information to digest.
+So, to help me stay on top of it all, i use Gmail’s desktop notifications.

-These handy pop-ups fly in on my desktop the second that a new message arrives in my inbox.
-In a quick glance I can see whether it requires immediate attention or whether it will keep until I have more time to attend to it.
+These handy pop-ups fly in on my desktop the moment that a new message lands in my inbox.
+With quick glance I can see whether it requires immediate attention or whether it’ll keep until I have more time to attend to it.